partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 That's a lot of words!
 Let's unpack:

-- **Web server** — Each party is a **web server**, addressed by an unique id, in above examples referred to as `partyId`.
-Every time you connect with a **new** `partyId`, we create a new web server for you.
+- **Web server** — Each party is a **web server**, addressed by an unique id, in above examples referred to as `id`.
+Every time you connect with a **new** `id`, we create a new web server for you.
 - **On-demand** — Parties are so lightweight that we can spin them up with practically zero start-up time.
 In this regard, they are similar to a serverless function.
 - **Stateful** — Unlike a serverless function, each party is also **stateful**.
-Every time a new client connects with the **same** `partyId`, we guarantee that the connection is routed to the same `PartyServer` instance.
+Every time a new client connects with the **same** `id`, we guarantee that the connection is routed to the same `PartyServer` instance.
 And because it's stateful, the `PartyServer` can keep data in memory in between requests.
 - **Globally distributed** — Parties are powered by Cloudflare Durable Objects.
 This makes them reliable, horizontally scalable, and also very fast: thanks to Cloudflare's global edge network, we can create each party in a geographical location near you, minimising network latency.
 - **Programmable** — Most hosted real-time platforms offer limited or no customisability of the server-side behaviour, leading developers to implement business rules on client-side.
 Parties allow you to write your own business logic, or use industry-standard open source packages to implement common use cases and workflows with full customisability.

-In short, parties are a novel programming primitive that make developing real-time, collaborative multiplayer systems as easy and fun as writing a serverless function.
+In short, parties are a novel programming primitive that make developing real-time, collaborative, multiplayer systems as easy and fun as writing a serverless function.

 ## `PartyServer`: a programming primitive

-In designing the `PartyServer` API, we wanted to accurately convey the mental model of **globally distributed**, **stateful**, **programmable**, **on-demand** web servers, and make it easy for you, as a developer, to build the functionality you need.
+In designing the `PartyServer` API, we wanted to accurately convey the mental model of **globally distributed**, **stateful**, **programmable**, **on-demand** web servers, and make it easy for you, a developer, to build the functionality you need.

 Let's walk through the `PartyServer` API, step by step.